-\flexible mode of study covers students holding an interim award of the College returning to complete the higher award and e-learning/blended learning modes of study.
+^{}flexible mode of study covers students holding an interim award of the College returning to complete the higher award and e-learning/blended learning modes of study.

-3.11 An approved programme of study must be continuously pursued, unless the College permitted, generally by Regulation or in special cases, its interruption or reduction on grounds of illness or other adequate cause (see 3.27 to 3.30 Interruption of Studies).
+3.11 An approved programme of study must be continuously pursued, unless the College permits, generally by Regulation or in special cases, its interruption or reduction on grounds of illness or other adequate cause (Authorised Interruption of Studies).